A taste of Niue

 Traditional Niuean food

-In Niuean culture, food has a proud history of high preparation standards and deliciously unique flavours.
+In Niuean culture, food has a proud history of deliciously unique flavours.
 If you're on the island while a village is holding its annual show day, you're in for a treat.
-A local earth oven, or umu, will be used to cook some of the village's signature traditional Niuean cuisine dishes for visitors to enjoy.
-You can expect to sample delicious local ingredients, such as talo (taro), cassava, breadfruit, shellfish, chicken, fish or even the local delicacy uga (coconut crab).
+A local earth oven, or umu, will be used to cook some of the village's signature cuisine dishes.
+You can expect to sample delicious local ingredients like talo (taro), cassava, breadfruit and shellfish.
+You may even experience the local delicacy uga (coconut crab).

 Self-catering in Niue

-Many traditional Niue food ingredients, including seasonal tropical fruits, are available at the twice-weekly market in Alofi.
-Make sure you're up with the first rooster crow; this shopping opportunity is popular with locals and some items sell out fast.
+Many traditional Niue food ingredients are available at the market in Alofi.
+There is even seasonal tropical fruits on offer but make sure you're up with the first rooster call.
+This twice-weekly shopping opportunity is popular with the locals and some items sell out fast.

 While you're at the market, keep an eye out for a traditional treat, the Niuean porridge known locally as nane.
 This viscous, coconut-infused superfood will set you up for an energetic day exploring the island.

-Niue's main food stores are all in Alofi and the largest is a supermarket that sells a comprehensive range of goods.
+Niue's main food stores are all in Alofi.
+The largest is a supermarket that sells a comprehensive range of goods.
 Many products are imported from New Zealand, so in Niue food prices can be a little higher than at home.
-A Niuean hydroponic vegetable business supplies some stores, as well as the cafés and restaurants, with beautifully fresh salad ingredients.
+A Niuean hydroponic vegetable business supplies some stores, cafés and restaurants.
+They supply beautifully fresh salad ingredients.

 Dining out in Niue

-The best Niue restaurants provide a veritable United Nations of delicious food.
-You can dine on authentic Indian cuisine at Gills Indian Restaurant, or book a table at Kai Ika Restaurant for New York style pizza and some of the finest sushi and sashimi found outside of Japan.
+The best Niue restaurants provide a variety of delicious food.
+You can dine on authentic Indian cuisine at Gills Indian Restaurant.
+If you're after New York style pizza, book a table at Kai Ika Restaurant.
 For a more formal special occasion, try the Dolphin Restaurant at the Matavai Resort.
-There's also a good range of imported beer and wine on most menus, and you'll find that Niuean food and drink prices are similar to those in New Zealand.
+There's also a good range of imported beer and wine on most menus.
+You'll find that Niuean food and drink prices are similar to those in New Zealand.

 Gathering food souvenirs

-Food souvenirs are hard to beat, and after visiting Niue your luggage will probably bulge with vanilla and coconut products, as well as legendary Niuean honey.
+Food souvenirs are hard to beat.
+Your luggage will be bulging with legendary Niuean vanilla, coconut and honey products.
 New Zealanders can even take Niue honey back home because it's certified organic and disease-free.
-Just pick up a Niue customs food declaration certificate on departure from the airport (a small fee may apply).
 As for Lupe Banana Chips - organic, hand-made and eminently edible - one bag is never quite enough.